People & Place

 By Kelly Berdahl

 Highly unusual sounds recorded near Ennis (MT) have strikingly similar characteristics to those captured in the Sierra Nevada range (CA) in the early ’70s.
-Witnesses all describe the overwhelmingly magnitude and power of these sounds.
+Witnesses all describe the overwhelming magnitude and power of these sounds.

 • For the Birds: Passion and Happiness in the Mission Valley